The searchable combined heat and power (CHP) Installation Database Provides information on current CHP installations across the United States.

-The newly upgraded DOE database of CHP installations provides information about CHP systems currently operating in the United States including locations, organizations served, and facility characteristics.
-The user-friendly database has new functions such as search and filter options and the ability to download a list of operating CHP systems and national-level summary tables.
+The DOE database of CHP installations provides information about CHP systems currently operating in the United States including locations, organizations served, and facility characteristics.
+Features include search and filter options and the ability to download a list of operating CHP systems and national-level summary tables.

 More than 140 CHP Project Profiles compiled by the CHP TAPs can be searched by state, CHP TAP, market sector, North American Industry Classification System (NAICS) code, system size, technology/prime mover, fuel, thermal energy use, and year installed.

 |DOE's CHP TAPs—formerly knows as the regional Clean Energy Application Centers (CEACs)—provided technical support to about 780 CHP projects in Fiscal Years 2009-2014.
 Of those projects, more than 220 are currently under development or online, with an estimated installed capacity of 1.7 GW.
 DOE's seven CHP TAPs continue to provide support today.|